 Undergraduate group appointments are weekly 50-minute sessions with a trained peer tutor.
-Groups can include as few as 2 and as many as 6 students.
-All of the participants in a group must be enrolled in the same university class and attend the group each week.
+Groups can include as few as 2 and as many as 5 students.
+All of the participants in a group must be currently enrolled in the same university class and attend the group each week.
 Please note: Students MUST attend class.
 Tutors do not provide primary instruction.

 Why it works

 Do you study better with others?
 Does talking through a concept with classmates help you understand it better?
 Does studying with friends boost your confidence?
 Are you working on a group project in class and need a little guidance?
 If any of this sounds like you, then you might love small group tutoring.

 Our tutors are trained to provide assistance, but they do not do the work for you.
-Your tutor's goal is to build your confidence with the material and prepare you to be able to handle the material on your own.
+Your tutor's goal is to build your confidence with and understanding of the material and prepare you to be able to handle the material on your own.

 - 50 minute sessions allow time for you to cover multiple questions in a session